 My parents locked me up inside the house to focus on studying for my exams and daily quizzes, while children of my age enjoy, laugh, and chat with the rest of their peers.

 At school, I was often ostracized by teachers and fellow classmates for being too shy and sensitive, for being fat, and for annoying them with “outside of the box” insights and inquiries that made me look weird in their eyes.

 More often than not, I was forced to embrace silence for the sake of everyone’s benefit.
 I chose to keep my mouth shut for my safety, rather than asking questions to feed my curiosity and to learn new things as I desired.
 Above all, I learned that my need to be fulfilled by doing what is right for me isn’t necessary and invalid.

 While other kids can easily engage and play, I couldn’t figure out how, as if it was a mystery that unfolded right in front of my eyes to such an extent that making friends is like studying a difficult subject, a branch of science.
 I need a handful of hypotheses and theories to execute them and know the outcomes of each and validate which work and which do not.

 And because of my academic standing, I knew my classmates and schoolmates only make friends with me for their own benefit.
 I may have a thousand people around me, but neither of them I consider my friend.
 Because I knew they were only there for me to copy my assignments and exams, and to graduate without problems and with flying colors.

 Of course, I chose to be blind and accepted the situation as they were for the sake of it.
-I tried to enjoy their company, although, at the back of my mind, I knew it’s a one-sided affection, full of distrust and hypervigilance.
+I tried to enjoy their company, although, in the back of my mind, I knew it was a one-sided affection, full of distrust and hypervigilance.
 In my heart, I wanted to be truly connected with people for who I was, and not for what I was.